Teungtran/REAL_ESTATE_PRICE_PREDICTION_HANOI/README.md

-This is a model used to predict House_price with 92% accuracy Then compare the accuracy between LinearRegression(46% accuracy) and RandomForestRegressor (92% accuracy) ** Dataset is from Kaggle
+This is a model used to predict House_price with 93% accuracy (RandomForestRegressor) ** Dataset is from Kaggle
 ** Interactive website interface using Streamlit